santiago-vl/bdd-cucumber-pill/README.md

-# Project Title

-BDD Cucumber pill
+# BDD and Cucumber pill

 ## Description

 The proposal of this repository is to share knowledge about BDD methodology and Cucumber tool.
+Following the git tags it is appreciated a real flow of how a user history defined in natural language evolves to Gherkin and later refined and automated, discovering unhappy paths and improving the specification.

 ## Getting Started